DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

     only run the tests of the component under active development.

-    Don't get me wrong, the last project I was on had single-module build times of over a minute (on the lead devs machine, one guy was getting three+ minute build times for CSS changes).
+    Don't get me wrong, the last project I was on had single-module build times of over a minute (on the lead devs machine; another guy was getting three-plus minute build times for CSS changes).
 You can write bad build configurations.
 We haven't.

     Oh, if you want to see parts of our kick-ass build process, check out my [TDD